-4.1 As outlined in section 3 above the archaeological potential of the PDS relates to its location close to where evidence for past activity of some significance has been recorded.
-To the east/north-east finds indicative of high status later Iron Age/earlier Roman period have been recovered in addition to an early Anglo-Saxon brooch while to the southwest a site investigation in 2012 revealed further evidence for early Anglo-Saxon activity with a probable structure of 5/6th century date.
-The aim of the evaluation is therefore to examine the specified sample of the planned footprint area under controlled conditions so, if archaeological deposits are revealed, a strategy can be formulated for the possible preservation in situ or, failing that, systematic recording of deposits, working practices, timetables and orders of cost before any other ground works commence.
+4.1 As outlined in section 3 above the archaeological potential of the PDS relates to its location within the historic core of the village where evidence for medieval and earlier Post medieval activity might be present.
+The aim of the evaluation is therefore to examine the specified sample of the planned footprint areas under controlled conditions so, if archaeological deposits are revealed, a strategy can be formulated for the possible preservation in situ or, failing that, systematic recording of deposits, working practices, timetables and orders of cost before any other ground works commence.